-Many people think of Teacup Chihuahuas as cute, tiny, and adorable dogs that shiver or shake a lot and are very delicate.
-But is this true?
+Teacup Chihuahuas are cute, tiny, delicate, and adorable dogs that come in many different Chihuahua colors.
 In this article, you’ll find out everything you need to know about this miniature dog breed-from their actual size and weight to how much they cost and how to best care for them and train them.

 What is a Teacup Chihuahua?